Misha Frid: Career

 In 1978, Frid became a US citizen.
 He developed a working relationship with the artist and designer Erté, who was 80 years old: "I felt like a young writer, having the incredible fortune to know Shakespeare".

 Wentworth Publishing Corporation represented Frid from 1990 to 2011, selling over 5,000 of his sculptures.
 In 1984, he and his family moved to Toronto.
 Frid has exhibited his art at New York's International ArtExpo.
 He exhibited his art at the International ArtExpo in Los Angeles in 1989 and 1990, and at the Tokyo International Art Show in 1990, 1991, 1993 and 1994.
 Frid won a 1991 Toronto public-art competition with The Lady of the Lily, a 10-foot bronze sculpture.
 As part of SIART’93, a 1993 cultural-exchange program, he exhibited his art in Seoul.
 Frid was chosen as a sculptor by the United States Olympic Committee, and created Equestrian, Gymnast and Stadium Jumper for the centennial 1996 Summer Olympics in Atlanta.
 He presented his sculpture for the first time in a collection of drawings at the 2000 International ArtExpo in New York.
 Frid exhibited his work at the 2003 and 2004 Toronto ArtExpos.

 In 2006, he and his family returned to the US.
 Two years later, the American Sport Art Museum and Archives in Alabama added Equestrian, Gymnast and Stadium Jumper to its permanent collection.
 Frid also contributed ikebana to the Exquisite Harmony East West exhibition, which featured Western sculpture and traditional Japanese ikebana flower arrangements uniting Eastern and Western culture, at the Art People Gallery in San Francisco that year.
 He received a certificate of recognition from Japanese consul general Yasumasa Nagamine and a commendation from California Assemblyman Mark Leno.
 In 2008, Frid's The Centaur was found among thousands of stolen bicycles and quantities of marijuana and cocaine.

 Frid created the Freedom of Expression Award for the best director at the Jewish Film Festival in San Francisco, symbolizing "the never extinguished flame of Jewish daring and creativity, from 2008 to 2012."
 Among the directors to receive the bronze award was 95-year-old Kirk Douglas, before the screening of Spartacus in 2011.
 Frid donated his Swan Lake to the Saint Petersburg Conservatory for its 150th anniversary.
-He and Wayne Schotten produced the 2013 documentary film, Swan Lake in Bronze, which received the Best Cinematography for Documentary award at the 2014 Downtown Film Festival in Los Angeles.
+He and Wayne Schotten produced the 2013 documentary film, Swan Lake in Bronze, which received the Best Cinematography for Documentary award at the 2014 Downtown Film Festival Los Angeles.

 Frid created two bronze sculptures for the 20th anniversary of the Vladimir Spivakov International Charity Foundation in Moscow in 2014.
 The following year, Spivakov awarded Frid's Mercy to actor Yevgeny Mironov.